Compare our best fixed rate bonds

 However, unlike ordinary savings accounts, most bonds don't let you add money little by little, you need to deposit all the money you want to invest in a lump sum.

-The Bank of England recently dropped the base rate to 4.75%, and this has slightly impacted savings rates.
-However, rates are still competitive and to avoid rates dropping further you can lock in a high rate with a fixed-rate account.
+The Bank of England's base rate is currently 4.50%, which has impacted savings rates.
+To avoid rates dropping further, you can lock in a high rate with a fixed rate account.

 fscs-logo